 1. Cinnamon and cloves

 As mentioned earlier, cardamom has a complex, unique flavor, which is a combination of herbal, woody, citrusy, fruity, and nutty all at the same time.
-It is for that reason that its substitute has to be a combination of two complex flavored spices.
+For that reason, its substitute must be a combination of two complex flavored spices.
 Cinnamon contains woodiness, and cloves have a very high intensity, which combination brings out a similar flavor like that of cardamom.
 To get the right amount for substitution; however, one has to use half teaspoons of each substitute to complement one teaspoon of cardamom.
 Both have health benefits similar to those of cardamom, and they include; they contain antioxidant, have inflammatory properties, they reduce cholesterol and prevent chances of heart disease.

 Summary